The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 • Another Shield flaw appears to be that each side of the shields are very weak in comparison to the amount of damage an enemy ship could output.
 While they can be raised instantly, they are recharged slowly.
 I would make shields many times more powerful, but limit their recharge rate.
 To correct this one could simply modify the maximum power a shield has with a balanced recharge ratio.

 • FASA's construction and game rules clearly make torpedoes have a hugely superior damage yield when compared to the alternate energy-gulping and less powerful phasers and disruptors.
-So much so, after awhile you wonder why the ships don't have more torpedoe decks and amounts.
+So much so, after awhile you wonder why the ships don't have more torpedo decks and amounts.
 The primary advantage of an energy weapon over a projectile weapon is obviously logistical.
 A phaser never runs out of bullets, where as torpedoes are finite.
-This is a major fault of the game, to correct this one could simply modify the photon torpedeo damage yields while leaving the phaser damage alone.
+This is a major fault of the game, to correct this one could simply modify the photon torpedo damage yields while leaving the phaser damage alone.
 Phasers in Trek are more effective against deflector shields, while torpedoes are more effective at destroying hulls.
 A good system would reflect this.

 • An Interesting loop-hole, one might notice that the impulse engines have a huge advantage in the power-generated to weight ratio compared to any warp engine.
 Therefore, you can build I gigantic uber-battlecruiser bristling with banks and banks of torpedoes and phasers by adding an extra 4 dozen sublight impulse drives.
 Power problems solved!
 Sure, it could barely break warp 4, but nobody fights at warp speed anyway.
 Of course a ship like this could be used to defend a specific area of space, not intended to travel at high warp.